 - Applications are available in Nova approximately two months before the deadline.

-- Grant results will be available approximately four months after the deadline.
+- Grant notification will be available approximately four and a half months after each deadline.

 - Individual professional musicians and programmers – maximum $20,000